YannickSendrey/PokedexWeb/README.md

 - search for a specific name while in homePage
 - access a specific pokemon and its detailed data via several ways (onClick image/name, searchInput)

-Had the occasion for the first time to handle a register/login/logout via **JWT tokens**
+Had the occasion for the first time to handle a register/login/logout via **JWT tokens** <br/><br/>
 A feature is only accessible while logged in :
 - add up to 6 pokemons to your team from their detailed data page
-- navigate to your profile to see them / remove any of them
+- navigate to your profile to see them / remove any of them <br/>

+**⭐important : if anyone wants to register to try this feature, be sure to use a random password which you don't use anywhere else !
+Even though the database is secured you don't wanna risk anything ⭐**

 ## Design